1587/speaking-exam/00-part3.md

 I will take the bus if The bus can reach the My destination.
 That is very convenient.

 Yes ,I will.
-There are many bus stations around my neighborhood, I can take a bus go around anywhere of my city. usually, bus tickets are very cheap, I only pay a litter money.
-And I'm not worried about where to park.
-There's no parking fee.
+There are many bus stations around my neighborhood, I can take a bus go around anywhere of my city. usually, bus tickets are very cheap, and I don't have to worry about where to park.
-Taking public transport will protect the environment. and Reduce the risk of traffic jams.
-Taking a bus is safer than driving.
-There's a lot of car accidents every year.
+Taking public transport will protect the environment and Reduce the risk of traffic jams. taking a bus is safer than driving.
+There are a lot of car accidents every year.
 ```